Workers in Kenya capital still trapped after militant attack

 Families who had gone to the Chiromo morgue seeking loved ones were told they could not view the bodies until a forensic investigation had been performed, provoking grief and anger.

+One man who only gave his name as David said he had yet to hear from a relative in the hotel complex.

+“I have been trying to reach him since yesterday when the incident happened ...
+I spoke to him when the incident started around 3.30, when they started shooting ... his phone went off around 4 p.m.,” he told Reuters at the morgue.

-The family of one 35-year-old Kenyan collapsed in the courtyard upon hearing a body had arrived with his identification papers.
+The family of one 35-year-old man collapsed in the courtyard upon hearing a body had arrived with his identification papers.

 “He is gone, he is gone,” the father repeated into his phone as his mother wrapped a shawl around herself and wept.